angular-book/angular-guide/docs/02-Angular-101/10-Creating-An-Angular-App/file-structure.md

 Open that file (`./src/app/app.component.html) in Code.
 I'm not going to paste it here because it is *huge*.

+In the next section, we'll work with this template to give you an experience of working in the development environment.

 What the heck is that?

 That is the *entirety* of what you are seeing when you go to http://localhost:4200 in your browser.
 It's the "canned" content placed there by the Angular team to let you know your app is up and running.
 It contains a bunch of style definitions, a bunch of HTML content.
 Almost *all* of it is not Angular specific at all.
 Depending on your past experience with CSS and HTML, you'd be able to figure out a lot of what is going on there.